mahek29/Smile-Detection/README.md

-# Smile-Detection-Algo
+# Smile-Detection
-Smile Detector - using OpenCV to detect smiling faces in a video or in live webcam.
+Smile Detector - using OpenCV to detect smiling faces in a in live webcam.

 The primary objective of the current project is to detect smiling of the user using haar_cascade dataset provided and distributed with OpenCV.